raydar0803/raydar0803/README.md

 </a>

 🔭 I’m currently working on:
 A password manager that stores all the users's passwords along with the website and also helps with password generation, and all information is stored in a local data.txt file.

+🌱 I’m currently learning Python and React.js, building projects and mastering Javascript and the fundamental frontend concepts.
+Also working on improving my data structures and algorithm skills.
+I want to explore the field of Data Science and Machine Learning.